CQCL/brat/brat/doc/pattern_matching.md

    Bound "zs" to $xs_tl_tl :: Vec($X, doub($n_pred))
    ```

-We use the map from (2) to prepare the environment to check the RHS of the clause, yielding a `:>>:` box node.
+We use the map from (2) to prepare the environment to check the RHS of the clause, yielding a `Box` node.
 Also, we create a `TestMatchSequence` storing the tests from (1), which forms the LHS of the clause, via `TestMatchData`.
 Furthermore, the `TestMatchSequence` fixes an ordering for the input sources we created at the very start and an ordering for the bound sources we got out at the end: